 Your EDI solution provider must cater to your existing business needs as well as evolving requirements.
 Cloud-based EDI solutions seem to be a good fit as they provide virtually unlimited scalability and flexibility.

-It is also important that you can find developers and quality assurance engineers who can keep the system running.
-Ensuring that your EDI provider scores high on these points determines whether you benefit from EDI implementation or if it does more harm than it does good.
+It’s also important that you find developers and quality assurance engineers who can keep the system running.
+Ensuring that your EDI provider scores high on these points determines whether you benefit from EDI implementation or if it does more harm than good.

 Whenever we discuss EDI solutions, mapping and translation are invariably considered important.
-Your vendor should provide you with exhaustive mapping and translation capabilities as it is fundamental to interoperability.
+Your vendor should provide you with exhaustive mapping and translation capabilities as they are fundamental to interoperability.
 The mapping and translation tools should support a wide range of document types and encoding-decoding formats to minimize the complexities in integrations and subsequent maintenance.

-If you are opting for a value-added network (VAN) solution, the scope of service should be discussed and documented extensively to avoid any conflicts in the future.
+If you are opting for a VAN solution, the scope of service should be discussed and documented extensively to avoid any conflicts in the future.